MeeshCompBio/Modeling/Reinforced_Learning/README.md

     * Initially the approcimation of the optimal value fuction is poor.
 AKA state to state mappign is not valid
 * Value iteration
     * Done using gradient decent on the mean squared bellman resifual

+## Intro to reinforcement learning
+* RL is just a computational approach of learning form action
+* RL process can be modeled as a loop that works like this
+    * Agent recieves state S0 from the environment
+    * Based of the S0 state, the agent then takes an action S0
+    * The environment then takes an action A0
+    * Environment then gives a reward to the agent
+    * THe RL then keeps looping in a sequence of state, action, reward

+### Central idea of reward hypothesis
+* All goals can be described by the maximization of the expected cumulative reward
+* Cumulative rewards at each step can be sumed as Gt = sum(k0 to T) Rt + k +1
+    * In reality, you can't add rewards like that, rewards earlier in game are more likely to happen since they are more predicatble
+* Consider a cat and mouse game, where there is a grid and mouse must find cheese but not get caught by the cat
+* Any cheese near the cat will be discounted since we are more likely to get caught by the cat
+* We define a discount rate gamma to discount the rewards (must be between 0 and 1)
+* The large the gamma, the smaller the discount, meaingin the agent cares more about the long term reward
+* Smaller the gamma, the bigger the discount, this means the agent cares more abotu the short term reward
+* Value for gamma, can be discounted for each step depending on the scenario
+    * Gt = sum(k0 to T) gamma to the power of k * Rt + k +1 (where gamma 0:1)
+    * simple is each reward will be discounted by gamma to the exponent of the time step

+### Episodic or continuous tasks
+* A taks is an instance of a RL problem
+* An episodic task has a start and end point (terminal state)
+    * a list of states, actions, rewards and new states
+* Continuous tasks have no terminal states (continues forever)
+    * Agent must learn how to choose the best actions and simultanerously interact with the environment (like stock trading)
+    * The agent will continue to run until we decided to stop it

+### Monte Carlo vs TD learning methods
+* Monte Carlo is collectin the rewards at the end of the episode and then calculating the maxiumum expected future reward
+* Temporal difference learning estimated the rewards at each step
+* Monte Carlo
+    * When an episode ends, the agent looks that the total cumulative reward to see how well it performed.
+    * Rewards are only recieved at the end of the game
+    * We will then start a new game with the added knowledge, hoping the agent makes better decisions with each iteration

+* TD learning
+    * Will not wait until the end of the rpisode to update the maximum future reward estimation
+    * It will update its value estimation V for the non-terminal states St occuring at that experience
+    * This is called TD(0) or one step TD (update the value function after any induvidual step)
+    * Wiil only waint until the next time step to update the value estimates
+    * At any time t +1, they immeadiately form a TD target using the observed reward Rt+1 and the current value estimate (V(St+1))
+    * TD target is an estiamtion, you update the precious estimate by updating it towards a one-step target

+### Exploration/ Exploitation trade off
+* Exploration is finding more information about the environment
+* Exploitation is exploting known information to maximize the reward
+* The goal of the RL agent is to maximize the expected cumulative reward (but we can fall into trap)
+* You must define rules to aid in exploration so agent does not fall into loop and only does conservative things when there is a large benefit for taking risks for instance

+### Three approaches for RL learning
+#### Value based
+* goal is to optimize the value function V(s)
+* The value function is a function that rells us the maximum expected fufutre reward the agent will get at each state
+* Value at each state is the total amount of the reward an agent can expect to accumulat over the future depending on the state you start at
+* The agend will use the value function to select which state to choose at each step (agent will take the stat will the biggest value)

+#### Policy based
+* We want to directly optimized the policy function without using a value function
+* The policy is what defines the agend behavior at a given time
+* When you learn a policy function, this allows you to map each state to the best corresponding action
+* Deterministic policy means that a policy at a given state will always return the same action
+* Stochastic policy means to output a distribution probability over acitons

+#### Model based
+* We create a model of the behavior of the environment
+* Each environment will need a different model representation